mschlechter/SimpleBlog/README.md

 A very basic blog engine written in Java and Spring MVC.

-Supports markdown syntax en code highlighting.
+Supports markdown syntax and code highlighting.